Thursday, April 27, 2017

 For now, the problem is not pressing for MLB or for a large number of Cuban ballplayers.
 The Gourriel defections followed about 100 others by Cuban players in the past generation, leaving no top MLB prospects currently in the Cuban league.
 For vulnerable Cuban ballplayers, however – lesser talents still hoping for a shot, or very young players just now coming up through the Cuban system – the smuggling circuit may still prove attractive in the face of great uncertainty or in the event of chilling in U.S.-Cuba relations.

 And MLB cannot simply hide behind claims of tough U.S. policies or unreasonable Cuban demands.
-The danger to Cuban players could be greatly reduced by amending Rule 3(a)(1) of the professional baseball rules to say that Cuban players who enter the United States can seek asylum or some other lawful grounds for admission and then sign as free agents without going through the draft.
+The danger to Cuban players could be greatly reduced by amending Rule 3(a)(1) of the professional baseball rules to say that Cuban players who enter the United States can seek lawful immigration status and then sign as free agents without going through the draft.
 While smugglers might still attempt to extort deals from Cuban players that they help to cross the Strait of Florida, the players would be in a far less vulnerable position if they were not being effectively held captive in a foreign country, and if they were not dependent on fixers in those countries to secure their identification and residency documents.
 Once a top prospect arrived in the U.S., he would be free to meet with the many sports agents who would undoubtedly compete to represent him, without coercion and for more reasonable fees, in negotiations with MLB clubs.

 The MLB had an opportunity to change the rule in December, but didn’t.
 The MLB professional rules state that, where the rules are inconsistent with the collective bargaining agreement between MLB and the MLB Players Association, the agreement will control.
 But the treatment of Cuban players remains largely unchanged after renegotiation of the agreement during the 2016 Winter Meetings.
 The owners sought an international draft for all foreign players to cap spending by larger-market teams, but the MLBPA objected.
 Instead, they agreed on a hard cap for international amateur signings (the old cap could be exceeded, with penalties, and routinely was), and raised the minimum age for a player to be signed as a professional from 23 to 25.